jigoshop/jigoshop/readme.txt

 4. Standard customer checkout screen

 == Changelog ==
+= 1.6.2 - 2013-03-27 =
+* Tweak: Updated Spanish translation courtesy of David Bravo
+* Tweak: Updated Brazilian translations courtesy of Raphael Suzuki
+* Fix: Attributes not listed for variations no longer appear on Variations
+* Fix: Virtual products will no longer show incorrect file URL in emails
+* Fix: Allow the Jigoshop plugin to be deleted via the WordPress Plugin Manager

 = 1.6.1 - 2013-03-18 =
 * New: Added option to Settings->Catalog & Pricing Tab to determine product button display and actions of the Shop page
 * Tweak: Updated .pot file for language translators